 During the occupation of Athens in 1827, the monastery and the church was ruined.
 In the 1830's a major restoration was carried out.
 The bell-tower was removed, and inside the four light monolithic marble columns which supported the octagon-cupola were replaced by heavy square pillars.
 Also the window frames are new.
 From 1839 to 1842, Mikri Mitropoli was used as a municipal library, (the forerunner of the national library).
 After another restoration the building was used as a church from 1863.

 The church is built in the Greek-cross domed octagon plan with a narthex and measures 7,32 x 12,25 x 11,30 meters.
 The interior of the church was covered with frescoes and there were icons, marble armchairs, candelabras, lamps, censers.
 Only two frescoes are left, Jesus the Pantocrator and Mother Mary with Jesus the child.

-The book was published in 2021 with support from "Flanders, State of the Art".
+This event was realised with support from "Flanders, State of the Art".

 During our work with Panagia Gorgoepikoos, we met and discussed various aspects of this church with

 Thank you for your personal, philosophical, historical and theological input!